-What are the Countries with the Least Working Hours in 2025?
-Working fewer hours doesn’t mean less productivity.
+Countries with the Least Working Hours in 2025: Working fewer hours doesn’t mean less productivity.
 Your working hours help you plan your activities and contribute to your well-being.
 People with less working hours are comparatively more content and productive than others with more working hours.
-This was proved in a report conducted by the Autonomy Institute 2021.
-It showed that less working hours either maintained or increased productivity and service provision improved workers’ well-being and work-life balance.

-Working hours in different countries per day vary from 25 to 50 hours.
-Many countries promote less working hours in 2025 along with work-life balance.
+According to the report conducted by the Autonomy Institute 2021, it showed that less working hours either maintained or increased productivity and service provision improved workers’ well-being and work-life balance.
 Let’s read about 9 countries with the shortest average weekly hours, revealing how they support rest, family time, and better quality of life.

 List of 9 Countries with the Least Working Hours in 2025